 How can YOU get involved?

-The University of Liverpool made a total of £44million surplus in 2016/17.
-So there’s no question that they can afford to cut the rent.
+The University of Liverpool made a total surplus of £44 million in 2016/17.
+There’s no question that they can afford to cut the rent.
 All they need is little encouragement from the student body.

 To help future students pay a fair and reasonable price for their first year halls please get involved with the campaign.